solanahcl/solanahcl/README.md

 ### CPU

 AMD is the CPU maker of choice when it comes to running Solana validators.
-Intel Xeon Gold/Platinum (6[45]xx) are the only ones known to be able to keep up with the chain.
+Running Intel processors for a new validator is **strongly discouraged**.
+Intel Xeon Gold/Platinum (6[45]xx) are the only ones known to be able to possibly keep up with the chain.

 **NOTE**: This list is not exhaustive, just a selection of CPUs different folks on the discord have run or are currently running.